royandrew/ansible-terminal/README.md

 # ansible-terminal

-Ansible role for install powerline for Ubuntu, OpenSuSE and Mac OSX.
+Ansible role for installing powerline for Ubuntu, OpenSuSE and Mac OSX.